syncfusion-content/xamarin-docs/Xamarin/Radio-Button/Visual-Customization.md

 N> BorderWidth support has not been provided for Android Platform.

-## Setting caption text appearance
+## Setting a caption text appearance

 You can customize the display text appearance of the `SfRadioButton` control using the following properties: